I Want To...

-We are now seeking applications for the 2013 KL2 Mentored Career Development Awards!
+The application period is now OPEN for the 2018 KL2 Mentored Career Development Awards!

 Advancing future leadership and excellence in clinical research through training, creativity, scholarship and collaboration

 Welcome to the Clinical Research Scholars Program!
 This program is the collaborative effort of the Johns Hopkins Schools of Medicine, Public Health, and Nursing, the Johns Hopkins Hospital, Johns Hopkins Bayview Medical Center, and is associated with the Graduate Training Program in Clinical Investigation and the Welch Center for Prevention, Epidemiology and Clinical Research.
-Funding for the Clinical Research Scholars Program is provided by the Johns Hopkins Institute for Clinical and Translational Research (ICTR) through a Clinical and Translational Science Award (CTSA) administered by the National Center for Advancing Translational Sciences of the National Institutes of Health.
+Funding for the Clinical Research Scholars Program is provided by the Johns Hopkins Institute for Clinical and Translational Research (ICTR) through a Clinical and Translational Science Award (CTSA) administered by the National Center for Advancing Translational Sciences (NCATS).